ucsc/events-scraper/README.md

 ## Managing the virtualenv

-Always activate the virtualenv before running the scraper
+Always activate the virtualenv before running the scraper or the locations converter

     . venv/bin/activate